 Sources of B12

 B12 is naturally found only in foods that come from animals, such as meat, eggs, poultry, and dairy.
-This means vegetarians and vegans are also at risk of low B12 levels.
-Some other foods, such as plant-based milk substitutes and cereals, may be fortified with B12.
+This means vegetarians and vegans may be at risk of having low levels of B12.
+Some foods such as plant-based milk substitutes and cereals may be fortified with B12.

-Because B12 from food or from pills may not be fully absorbed by the body, many health experts recommend taking B12 as a sublingual (under the tongue) spray.
-This allows the vitamin to be absorbed directly into the bloodstream, without having to go through the digestive system and be dissolved in the stomach.
+Because B12 from food and pills may not be fully absorbed by the body, many health experts recommend taking B12 as a sublingual (under the tongue) spray.
+This allows the vitamin to be absorbed directly into the bloodstream without having to go through the digestive system, reducing the risk of malabsorption in the stomach.

-At Garcia Weight Loss and Wellness Centers, we offer therapeutic B12 injections as part of our UltraWellness labs, which help uncover chemical imbalances in the body that may be keeping you from achieving optimal health.
-Request a no-cost consultation today to discover how we can help you reach your goals and achieve physical well-being!
+Garcia Weight Loss and Wellness Centers offer therapeutic B12 injections as part of UltraWellness labs, which help uncover chemical imbalances in the body that may be preventing you from achieving optimal health.
+Request a no-cost consultation today to discover how we can help you reach your goals and achieve improved physical well-being!